Steel & mining industry

 Filter press

-The sludge produced after neutralisation is sent to a chamber filter press.
-To transport this sludge, we cannot use a normal centrifugal pump but use a filter press pump with 14-15 bar outlet pressure.
+The sludge resulting from neutralisation is sent to a chamber filter press.
+To transport the sludge, it is not possible to use a normal centrifugal pump, but instead a filter press pump with 14-15 bar outlet pressure is used.

 The internal treatment plant

-This stage, which includes flocculation and sludge handling, requires both dosing pumps and, for example, hose pumps.
+This step includes flocculation and sludge management, where both dosing pumps and for example hose pumps used.